ministryofjustice/laa-crime-application-store/README.md

 We are currently using [Alembic](https://alembic.sqlalchemy.org/en/latest/index.html) for our database migrations.

 Information on our usage can be found [here](alembic/README.md)

+Note if you are running the application locally you will need to use the alembic documentation to create a database and run the initial migrations

 ### Running the application